FedCF: Fair Federated Conformal Prediction: Conclusion

 \section{Conclusion}

 In this work, we extended the Conformal Fairness framework to a federated setting, introducing the novel and comprehensive FedCF framework.
 We reformulated the CF framework to use a descent-based approach to make it more efficient for FL applications.
 Additionally, we developed theoretically grounded protocols to enable coverage gap calculations in a federated manner.
 The FedCF framework offers clients a choice of participation protocols, including \textit{communication efficient} and \textit{enhanced privacy} options.
-We conducted experiments on various non-conformity scores and datasets-- including graph data where we leverage the exchangeability assumption from CP.
+We conducted experiments on various non-conformity scores and datasets--including graph data, where we leverage the exchangeability assumption from CP.

-\paragraph{Extensibility and Future Work} An important application of FedCF is that it can be used to audit federated conformal predictors for fairness (discussed in Appendix \ref{app:fed_cf:audit}).
-In the future, we will explore how FedCF can be extended to split learning~\citep{gupta2018}.
-Unlike federated Learning, which trains full models locally and aggregates updates, split learning divides the model across clients and server, sharing only partial computations (enhanced privacy, reduced compute).
+\paragraph{Limitations.} This work assumes the notion of partial exchangeability, similar to FCP, which we build on top of; however, in real-world settings, this may be violated, for example, in settings where there is dynamic drift~\citep{jiang2022harmoflharmonizinglocalglobal,ramezanikebrya2023federatedlearningcovariateshifts,zec2025overcominglabelshifttargetaware}.
+To redress, one option we hope to explore is the use of non-exchangeable CP~\citep{Tibshirani2019,barber2023conformal} to develop fair and federated solutions~\citep{plassier2024efficientconformalpredictiondata}. \paragraph{Future Work.} We plan to explore using Robust FCP \citep{kang2024certifiably} in lieu of FCP and also apply the FedCF method post-hoc to work under adversarial conditions.
+We will also explore how FedCF can be extended to split learning~\citep{gupta2018}.
+Unlike FL, which trains full models locally and aggregates updates, split learning divides the model across clients and server, sharing only partial computations (enhanced privacy, reduced compute).